andrew/ultimate-awesome/README.md

 - [awesome-webnn](https://github.com/webmachinelearning/awesome-webnn) - ⚡Delightful WebNN resources, curated list of awesome things around WebNN ecosystem.😎.
 - [awesome-gaze](https://github.com/WuZhuoran/awesome-gaze) - A curated list of awesome gaze estimation frameworks, datasets and other awesomeness.
 - [awesome-ai-marketing](https://github.com/xaramore/awesome-ai-marketing) - A curated list of awesome AI tools for marketing, including content creation, analytics, personalization, and more.
-- [programming-resources](https://github.com/ADGEfficiency/programming-resources) - A collection of programming and computation resources.
+- [Awesome-Ai-Tools](https://github.com/aliammari1/Awesome-Ai-Tools) - Curated collection of 100+ AI tools designed to enhance productivity and creativity, featuring live demos and APIs for developers.
 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-python-audio](https://github.com/andreimatveyeu/awesome-python-audio) - Awesome Python resources related to audio and music.
 - [awesome-geophysics](https://github.com/aradfarahani/awesome-geophysics) - Awesome Geophysics is a community-curated resource offering essential tools, datasets, and educational materials for geophysical exploration.
 It’s designed to empower students, researchers, and professionals to analyze data, model Earth processes, and stay connected with the latest industry trends.